tacoto12/node/doc/api/tty.md

 To enforce a specific behavior without relying on `process.env` it is possible to pass in an object with different settings.

-Use the `NODE_DISABLE_COLORS` environment variable to enforce this function to always return 1.
+Set the `NODE_DISABLE_COLORS` environment variable to `1` to enforce this function to always return 1.

 ### writeStream.getWindowSize()
 <!-- YAML